aleixrodriala/wa-tunnel/README.md

  Use only for educational purpose.

-## How it works?
+## How does it work?
+It sends TCP network packages through WhatsApp text and **file** messages, depending on the amount of characters it splits them into different text messages or files.

-It splits network packages to not get timed out by WhatsApp, at the moment it's hardcoded in **wasocket.js**, by default it's limited at 20k characters per message, I have done multiple tests and anything below that may get you banned for sending too many messages and any above 80k may timeout.
+To not get timed out by WhatsApp by default it's limited at 20k characters per message, at the moment it's hardcoded in **wasocket.js**.
+I have done multiple tests and anything below that may get you banned for sending too many messages and any above 80k may timeout.

-Now it **caches responses** to group them and send the maximum amount of data in a message therefore reducing the amount of messages.
-It also **sends files** using **brotli** compression on them to send even more data in fewer messages.
-So if a network package is over the limit (20k chars by default) it will be sent as a file.
+If a network package is over the limit (20k chars by default) it will be sent as a file if enabled.
 Also if multiple network packages are cached it will use the same cryteria.

+File messages are sent as binary files, TCP responses are concatenated with a delimiter and compressed using **brotli** to reduce data usage.

+It **caches TCP socket responses** to group them and send the maximum amount of data in a message therefore reducing the amount of messages, improving the speed and reducing the probability of getting banned.

 ## Performance improvements
 Before: (without files and no response caching)